wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - The `BiometricDialogResources.Drawables` section has been reduced.
 The old section constructor is now deprecated and you can review what images are still in use.
   - There's no longer `BiometricDialogResources.Colors` section.
   - There's no longer `BiometricDialogResources.Layout` section.
 - SDK no longer provide functions to detect root on device.
+- All `PowerAuthErrorCodes.PA2ErrorCode*` constants are now deprecated.
+You can use a new constants with a standard naming for a replacement.
+For example `PA2ErrorCodeNetworkError` is now `NETWORK_ERROR`.

+### Other changes

+- If your application is using an asymmetric cipher protecting the biometric key (e.g. `PowerAuthKeychainConfiguration.isAuthenticateOnBiometricKeySetup` is `false`), then the methods configuring new biometric key may take a longer time calculating the key-pair on the background thread.
+The PowerAuth mobile SDK doesn't display any biometric authentication dialog in this case, so your application's UI should display some activity indicator.
+The following methods are affected by this change:
+  - `PowerAuthSDK.commitActivation(Context, Fragment | FragmentActivity, String, String, String, ICommitActivationWithBiometryListener)`
+  - `PowerAuthSDK.addBiometryFactor(Context, Fragment | FragmentActivity, String, String, String, IAddBiometryFactorListener)`

 ## iOS